-After you have done the model compliance checking, you can now generate code.
+After you have done the model compliance checking, you can generate the code.
 With Polyspace, you can check your code for compliance with MISRA C:2012 and generate reports to demonstrate compliance with MISRA C:2012.

 Use the default settings for the tunable parameters and select Build.